Lakshit-Gupta/fee-management-system/README.md

 ## License

-Proprietary - All rights reserved by AIICT
+Proprietary - All rights reserved

 ## Contact

-For support or inquiries, contact admin@aiict.in
+For support or inquiries, contact YOUR_CONTACT_EMAIL